 Many forms of cardiovascular disease can be prevented or treated with healthy lifestyle choices.
 Some of these choices include: quitting smoking; eating a balanced diet; and getting plenty exercise.
 See your doctor regularly and have vital signs such as your heart rate and blood pressure checked.
 If you are on medication, follow your doctors recommended dosing regimen.

-How can I partner with Island Doctors to help me manage my condition or reduce my risk?
+How can Island Doctors help me manage this condition (cardiovascular disease)?

 At Island Doctors, an integral part of our mission is to manage and monitor blood pressure levels in all our patients.
 Our In-house services and screening schedule help you understand your health risks and can help increase the quality and quantity of your years ahead.
 For more information on cardiovascular conditions and lifestyle choices that can positively affect your cardiovascular risk, check out the American Heart Association: just another way Island Doctors does more than you come to expect from your doctor.